ThemeZee/tortuga/README.md

 F) Theme License
 ===================================

-zeePersonal is released under the GNU general public license.
+Tortuga is released under the GNU general public license.
 That means you can use this theme on all of your websites - for personal or commercial purposes!

 ===================================